Nevada Court

 We were privileged to work on a special project in 2006 for Denton Affordable Housing Corporation.

-- Design & build a small subdivision of homes to be as Green and energy efficient as an “affordable” housing budget allowed.
+• Design & build a small subdivision of homes to be as Green and energy efficient as an “affordable” housing budget allowed.

-- Disprove the notion that “Green” has to be expensive.
+• Disprove the notion that “Green” has to be expensive.

-We began by analyzing different building methods and products to compare costs to -Waste Reduction -Durability -Indoor Air Quality |
+We began by analyzing different building methods and products to compare costs to long term benefits in terms of:

 We arrived at an optimum combination that lives and looks like a conventional house, has a competitive price, and saves a lot of money.
 Heating & Cooling costs for the homes in 2006 averaged about $50 / month.

-Green Building involves a systems approach to This is the approach we used on the Nevada |
+This is the approach we used on the Nevada Court project.

 Heat-stressed landscapes and dying trees were a sober reminder of the scanty rainfall we received in Texas in the summer of ’06.
-Many, who refused to let mother nature take their yards, compensated with |
+Many, who refused to let mother nature take their yards, compensated with lots of watering and lots of money to pay for it.
+In typical area households, watering our lawns accounts for 50% of average water use.
+On the Nevada Court project we placed rainwater catchment systems capable of meeting all of the irrigation needs of our drought-tolerant landscapes.
+Similar attention to water conservation was shown through selection of the plumbing fixtures and appliances inside the houses.

 Nevada Court was the first subdivision in the metroplex in which all the homes met the requirements of Green Built North Texas(GBNT), a green building program assembled by the Home Builders Association of Greater Dallas.
 GBNT categories include site selection & management, water efficiency, energy efficiency, materials efficiency, and homeowner education.